 While these pioneers reported positive program outcomes, general understanding of the value of pharmacogenomics is still lacking, summit speakers indicated.

 More education is important to the development of pharmacogenomics, according to Andrew Monte, MD, associate professor at University of Colorado School of Medicine in Denver.
-In the third summit session, he cited a survey of 248 medical schools indicating that education about pharmacogenomics is slight, with 35% of schools providing only one or two hours of education in the topic and an additional 50% offering two to four hours of training.
+During the virtual summit series, he cited a survey of 248 medical schools indicating that education about pharmacogenomics is slight, with 35% of schools providing only one or two hours of education in the topic and an additional 50% offering two to four hours of training.